rippletideco/template-rippletide-customer-support/README.md

 </div>

 An intelligent customer support agent powered by Rippletide's enterprise-grade AI platform.
-This template supports **two ways** to create Rippletide agents:

-1. **SDK Agent Creation** - Full-featured agents with tool calls, user inputs, guardrails (like `postgoux/backend/src/agent/custom_agent`)
-2. **Evaluation Agent Creation** - Agents for evaluation with PDF extraction (like `starter/rippletide_client`)
+This template creates an SDK agent, asks it questions, and evaluates the answers using Rippletide's evaluation system.

 ## Quick Start